Mercenary: A Tale of Blood

 The vampire still dazed has its life ended a second time by the tip of the spatha.
 For one to become a vampire, they must be bitten, then die and returning as a vampire.
 I wipe my sword clean on the tatters of my shirt, completely removing it and revealing my battle-toned arms.
 I slide the spatha back into its sheath, dropping my bag on the floor and take one of the dual gladius from its holder.
 I spin it around, testing my skills.
 I then proceed to run up one of the abandoned houses and onto the roof.

-On top, I spot, one dead agent, very pale, about three hundred metres away and down below me in the dusty street is the final agent struggling against four vampires feeding ravenously on him.
+On top, I spot one very pale and dead agent about three hundred metres away and down below me in the dusty street is the final agent struggling against four vampires feeding ravenously on him to heal their wounds.
 A teenage girl in Aegios battle uniform comes to his belated rescue.
 Slashing at the backs of the vampires with a short, twenty-five centimetres, Korith blade, killing two by severing their spines and in turn angering the others.
 They stop feeding and stand up straight, blood streaming down their front.

 She starts backing up, wildly swinging her blade.
 The vampires dodge it easily and one of them pulls a blade of their own, twice as long as her short sword.
 He knocks the girl's blade out of her hand and lands a blow on her cheek, leaving a small gash.
 I check on my wound as I leap down, it's gone.
 As I land, I kick the unarmed vampire.
 The armed vampire swings his blade and the iron deflects off my Korith scale armour.
 I flick the gladius up lazily and disarm the vampire.
 The vampire lunges with its claws but I sidestep and shoving the gladius up his ribcage and into its heart, instantly killing it.